CokeFung/cryptohack_challenges/README.md

 # cryptohack_challenges
-Try to solving cryptohack.org with my skill
+* Try to solving cryptohack.org with my skills